kunstmusik/icsc2022-csound-web/docs/tutorial2-interacting-with-csound.md

 endin
 ```

+This code uses temporal recursion to schedule itself in the future and play notes with a random selection of note numbers at quieter amplitudes over time.
+Let's first test the code with desktop Csound then work on integrating it with our application.

 ### Testing on the Desktop

-If you want to test what this sounds like outside of the project, first run the CSD from the commandline (or use the "Csound: Play Active Document" command in VS Code).
+To test what this sounds like outside of the web project, first run the CSD from the commandline (or use the "Csound: Play Active Document" command in VS Code).
+Csound will run and listen for UDP messages on port 10000 (set in the CsOptions of the CSD) to allow us to live code and experiment with Csound code in realtime.

 Next, create a test.orc file and put the following in the file:

 ```csound
 schedule("Flourish", 0, 0, 0)
 ```

-Finally, with the CSD running, open the ORC file, put the curosr on the line with the schedule call, and use cmd-enter (or ctrl-enter) in VS Code to evaluate the orchestra code.
-This will send the code via UDP on port 10000 (set in the CsOptions of the CSD) to csound to evalute the code and play the Flourish.
+Finally, put the cursor on the line with the schedule call and use cmd-enter (or ctrl-enter) in VS Code to evaluate the orchestra code.
+This will send the code via UDP to port 10000 where csound will receive the message and evalute the ORC code and play the Flourish.

+Csound has support for evaluating both orchestra and score code at runtime over UDP.
+These are are important parts of live coding for rapid development of Csound code as well as live performance.
+The Csound API also exposes these capabilities for programmtic use and we will avail ourselves of these in the sections below.

 ### Evaluating Csound SCO

-Now, we want to have this same capability and experience within our web application so that we can hit a button to trigger the Flourish.
+We now want to have the live code same experience within our web application so that we can hit a button to trigger the Flourish.
 To do this, we will need to:

 1. Add a "Flourish" button.
 2. Set a callback to send SCO code to Csound to evaluate.

-To do this, we'll add the following utility function:
+To do this, we'll add the following utility function to main.js:

 ```js
 const createPerformanceUI = (csound) => {